Q&A: An Interview by AllAuthor.com

 From where (or whom) do you get the inspiration for your characters?

 I based my FMC character on a TV drama “Vikings” personality.
 I borrowed her age and her look, but I made my FMC 3 inches taller without heels.
 The MMC was incidental, not inspired by anyone.
 I have often wondered when I’m writing, who could act in my movies?
 Which actress would be perfect for this or that role?
 But the story comes first, then the characters get defined & refined.

 We realize fiction is usually all made up, but we find ourselves wondering whether there is some truth from the author imbibed in it.
 Is that so with your books as well?

-My stories are all made up, but they can happen in real-time.
+My stories are all made up, but they can happen in real time.
 I wish they were real, haha, for I’d like to be friends with my characters.
 It’s my purpose to make them full-body and realistic.
-I have described places I’d like to visit, like The Ocean House in Rhode Island, Park Slope in Brooklyn, or Atlanta GA, yet I have never set foot in the United States; I am based in Sydney Australia.
-I write in American English, you see.
-My knowledge comes from copious research and TVs and movies.
+I have described places I’d like to visit, like The Ocean House in Rhode Island, Park Slope in Brooklyn, or Atlanta GA, yet I have never set foot in the United States; I am based in Sydney, Australia.
+I write in American English; you see.
+My knowledge comes from copious research and TV and movies.

 Some writers describe people they have met.
 I describe people I would like to meet.
-Most stories have remnants of the writers’ life experiences; mine are no exceptions.
+Most stories have remnants of the writers’ life experiences; mine are no exception.

 What gave you the idea behind, “Lust2love”?

 It’s a sequel to my first debut book, “An Immoral Erotic Parable” which to my surprise had ranked up to #1 Best Seller in Urban Erotica and #1 New Release in Romantic Erotica,

 and I owed it to my readers to follow up on what happens to the FMC Katheryn Kellington.
 It’s meant to be some sort of closure.
 But, as they say, the story never really ends.